 If you have been struggling with social problems for a long time and working through it by yourself isn't working, help is available.
 Counseling is one option that gives you a place to work through your concerns in a safe and understanding environment.

 A counselor can help you pinpoint where your interactions with other people are going wrong and offer suggestions to take to make things better.
-Online counseling services like BetterHelp even offer ongoing monthly support from a professional counsellor that is picked to suit your unique needs.
+Online counseling services like BetterHelp even offer ongoing monthly support from a professional counselor that is picked to suit your unique needs.